Flight is amazingly common in children’s stories. Several other motifs should be considered symbolically similar:

 FLYING AS WISH FULFILMENT

-The ability to fly is a common form of wish fulfilment both in adult and in children’s literature, especially if we widen our definition to include ‘flights of fancy’:
+The ability to fly is a common form of wish fulfilment both in adult and in children’s literature, and is seen in the idiomatic expression ‘flights of fancy’:

 Flights of fancy allow us, as readers, to take off, to let our imaginations take flight.
 We can sail off with characters, freed of the limitations of our tuition payments and mortgage rates; we can soar into interpretation and speculation.How To Read Literature Like A Professor, Thomas C. Foster